 #2 Search ‘n’ Rescue

 This requires a bit of preparation the day/night before.
 Freeze up a few of his plastic toys in a big block of ice (You could use the ice collection tray), then let him play with the ice till his ‘friends’ are ‘freed’.
-If you’d like, you could even make up a story around this whole adventure, with him as the good guy who is going to save his friends who have been captured in ice by the evil Dr X.
+If you would like, you could even make up a story around this whole adventure, with him as the good guy who is going to save his friends who have been captured in ice by the evil Dr X.

 He can try all means to rescue those toys – he could suck on the ice, chisel at it with a teaspoon, or bash it against the floor.
-Along the way, he’ll learn that ice melts and turns into water, and hone his patience by having to wait for the toys to be freed.
+Along the way, he will learn that ice melts and turns into water, and hone his patience by having to wait for the toys to be freed.

 Related Post: Kitchen Projects For Kids